thclarke/TrTAP/README.md

  -  Trinity Assembly
  	- *Trinity files can be generated from the read files*
  -  Blast Databases
     - The below databases are included in the github repository.
-It is pos
+It is possible to add additional databases.
+They should be placed in the same directory and the id placed in the ranking file.

  | Name | Description |
  | ---- | ----------- |